AmoshSapkota/Car-Review-Sentiment-Analysis-Using-BERT/README.md

 ## Results
-The experiment results show that while adversarial training did not significantly improve accuracy in this instance, it did provide a slight improvement over the traditional and whole word masking BERT models.
-The highest accuracy achieved was 78.85%.
+The experiment results show that adversarial training did a slight improvement over the traditional and whole word masking BERT models.
+The traditional BERT model achieved an accuracy of 75.87%, the BERT with Whole Word Masking model improved accuracy to 75.87%, and the BERT with Whole Word Masking and Adversarial Training model reached the highest accuracy of 78.85%.

 ## Contributing
 Contributions to improve this experiment or expand its scope are welcome.
 You can contribute by: